pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

 Our advertising application is sensitive to service latency.
 It offers targeted advertising based on user data.
 With our data accumulating in the past five years, we needed a persistable key-value store to provide service for the advertising application.

-[TiKV](https://tikv.org/), TiDB’s storage component, drew our attention.
+[TiKV](https://tikv.org/), TiDB's storage component, drew our attention.
 TiKV was originally created to complement TiDB, but we can also deploy it independent of TiDB as low-latency, persistable storage.
 We have already implemented this project, and plan to extend the use of TiKV to more applications.

 ### Apply TiCDC